Resources to Support Academic Integrity

 The tutorials are anonymous open-learning tools, not evaluation tools.
 While they take the form of yes-or-no and true-or-false exams, they are resources for you to use without the concern about passing or failing.
 You may need to complete the tutorials several times before you can answer all the questions confidently and correctly.
 Feel free to retake them as many times as you wish.

-You’ll then be ready for the second tutorial, Using Sources, Five Examples.
+You are then be ready for the second tutorial, Using Sources, Five Examples.
 The examples, which are based on passages from real student essays, illustrate problems with summarizing, paraphrasing, and quoting sources.
 By taking the tutorial, you gain a deeper understanding of the most common forms of plagiarism and a solid sense of how to use sources effectively.

 Links to The Harvard Guide to Using Sources are provided throughout each tutorial.
 The guide offers a comprehensive discussion of issues relevant to academic integrity.
 Clicking on the links gives you an opportunity to further develop your knowledge of how to use sources—and it helps you avoid the kinds of problems that can lead to a charge of plagiarism and a required withdrawal from the Harvard Summer School.